GaryJBlake/garyjblake.github.io/content/post/vvs/vvs-password-policy.md

 The second hurdle involved establishing what methods were required in order to review or alter the various policy parameters by product.

 The outcome of this work has resulted firstly in a completely new section, [Password Policy Configuration for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-operations/GUID-18A95158-30F5-460F-AF80-33F25B6533D0.html) being added into the [VMware Cloud Foundation Operations Guide](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-operations/GUID-BE7C1509-709A-4A56-875B-EAC5EA61BB56.html).
-The new content includes procedures for configuring password expiration, password complexity and account lockout through the user interface and PowerShell using the [PowerShell Module for VMware Validated Solutions](https://github.com/vmware-samples/power-validated-solutions-for-cloud-foundation) providing coverage for:
+The new content includes procedures for configuring password expiration, password complexity and account lockout through the user interface and PowerShell using the [PowerShell Module for VMware Cloud Foundation Password Management](https://github.com/vmware/powershell-module-for-vmware-cloud-foundation-password-management) providing coverage for:

 - ESXi
 - vCenter Server